 About Eithne Luibheid Ph.D.

 Eithne Luibhéid is Professor of Gender and Women’s Studies at the University of Arizona (UA).
 She served as the Director of the Institute for LGBT Studies at UA from 2007-2011.
-She holds a PhD in Ethnic Studies from the University of California, Berkeley, and her research focuses on the connections among queer lives, state immigration controls, and justice struggles.
+She holds a PhD in Ethnic Studies from the University of California, Berkeley, and her research focuses on the connections among queer lives, state migration controls, and justice struggles.
 She has been an invited speaker at universities including Harvard, Oxford, the Open University, the University of Amsterdam, and the National University of Singapore.

 Luibhéid is the author of Pregnant on Arrival: Making the ‘Illegal’ Immigrant (University of Minnesota Press, 2013) and Entry Denied: Controlling Sexuality at the Border (University of Minnesota Press, 2002).
 She is the editor of “Lives That Resist Telling: Migrant and Refugee Lesbians," a special issue of the Journal of Lesbian Studies (2020) and “Queer Migrations,” a special issue of GLQ (2008).
 She is the co-editor of A Global History of Sexuality (Wiley Blackwell, 2014); Queer Migrations: Sexuality, Citizenship, and Border Crossings (University of Minnesota Press, 2005); and “Representing Migrant Women in Ireland and the E.U.,” a special issue of Women’s Studies International Forum (2004).